Titanic: The Complete Story

-Titanic: The Complete Story is an American documentary chronicling the story of the ocean liner RMS Titanic which sank on its maiden voyage in 1912.
+Titanic: The Complete Story is a 1994 American two-part documentary chronicling the story of the ocean liner RMS Titanic which sank on its maiden voyage in 1912.
 It is a compilation of a four-hour documentary special produced by A&E Television Networks in 1994.
 A&E Home Video originally sold the entire documentary in a 4-tape VHS set and later a DVD release.
 It is considered by many critics and historians to be the definitive documentary regarding the Titanic.
 It is most famous for being one of the few Titanic documentaries to feature survivors.

 The documentary

 The documentary is narrated by actor David McCallum (who played survivor Harold Bride in the 1958 film A Night to Remember) and begins with a quote from first-class passenger Jack Thayer, about how the world's mindset was forever altered by the sinking.
 Rare interviews with some of the few remaining Titanic survivors, including Edith Brown, Eva Hart, Ruth Becker (who had already died in 1990), Millvina Dean, and Michel Marcel Navratil; discussions with leading historical authorities on the sinking, including Charles Haas, John Eaton, Ken Marschall, Don Lynch and Robert Ballard; and excerpts from survivor's writings and newspaper articles accompany McCallum's telling of the story.

 The documentary is presented in two parts: